nataliecardot/ECMAScript-new-features-list/README.md

-# Lists and examples for new Javascript features
+# Lists and examples for new JavaScript features
 A comprehensive list of new ES features, including ES2015 (ES6), ES2016, ES2017, ES2018, ES2019 (2015-2019)

 * [ES2015 (ES6) feature list and examples](ES2015.MD)